Imam Khomeini International Airport

 Tehran Imam Khomeini International Airport (فرودگاه بینالمللی امام خمینی) is the international airport of Tehran, the capital of Iran.
-It is located 2 kilometers (1 mi) of Vahnabad and 35 km southwest of Tehran and is named for Ruhollah Khomeini (1900–1989), Iran's first supreme leader.
+It is located 2 kilometers (1 mi) from Vahnabad and 35 km southwest of Tehran and is named after Ruhollah Khomeini (1900–1989), Iran's first supreme leader.
 The airport is operated by Imam Khomeini Airport City Company.
 It covers 13400 ha and has two terminals and two runways.
 All international flights into Tehran are served by the airport, and all domestic flights land at Mehrabad Airport.
 Imam Khomeini Airport is a hub for multiple airlines.
 As of the fiscal year ending on 20 March 2019, it ranked third in terms of passenger traffic in Iran.

 The airport was conceived before the 1979 Iranian Revolution, as Mehrabad Airport was becoming congested.
 It was scheduled to open in May 2004 under the management of Tepe-Akfen-Vie (TAV), a Turkish-Austrian consortium.
 However, the Islamic Revolutionary Guard Corps shut it down soon after the first plane landed, citing security fears over allowing foreigners to run the airport.
 Conservatives in parliament said that TAV had business ties with Iran's enemy, Israel.
 The company stated it had no relationship with the country.
 The airport reopened in April 2005 with four Iranian carriers in charge of operations.
 In 2019, a second terminal was completed.